UWPCE-PythonCert/Py100/source/modules/BasicPythonSyntax.rst

 .. rst-class:: build

-* In most languages, what I'm calling symbols, or names, are called "variables".
+* In most languages, what Python calls symbols or names are called "variables".

-* In fact, I'll probably call them variables in this class.
+* In fact, we will probably call them variables in this class.

 * That's because they are used, for the most part, for the same purposes.

 * But often a "variable" is defined as something like:
   "a place in memory that can store values"

-* That is **NOT** what a name in python is!
+* That is **NOT** the same thing as a symbol or name in Python!

 * A name can be bound to a value -- but that has nothing to do with a location in memory.